brynnwharton/brynnwharton.github.io/README.md

-# brynnwharton.github.io
+# Team 8 'Where Were You' Project
-Team 8 'Where Were You' Project
+CS 481 Senior Design